zigurous/unity-prototyping-kit/README.md

 # Prototyping Kit

+The Prototyping Kit package contains assets and materials for prototyping levels in Unity.

 ## Installation

 The Unity Package Manager can load a package from a Git repository on a remote server.